denten-books/plain-text/2-device.md

 that pipe with its two orifices and its tacit tunnel [@nabokov_guide_1976, 27;
 @johnson_guide_1979, 354].

-This tightly wound vignette takes the formalist programmatic concern with "laying bare the device" to its logical conclusion.
+This tightly wound vignette dramatizes the formalist concern with "laying bare the device."
 The pipes can be read as a metaphor for a literary device.
 Usually found beneath the street, they now sit idle and visible above the surface.
 Even when exposed, the device fails to captivate for long.
 Disused, it once again passes out of sight, covered in snow.
 Concerned with surfaces, the narrator "probes the glaze" of the street and finds a palindrome written in snow.
 The inscription "OTTO" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again.
 Although the metaphoric pipe does not reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
 It invites readers to perform the symmetry of its consonance as they pronounce the word.
 The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment transcends the representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
 Nabokov exposes the metaphor implicit in the idea of "laying bare the device" itself.
 In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction pushes the buried symbol closer to the reader.

 Despite the emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
-In this section, I will attempt to reconstruct the notion of technique through the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
+In this section, I will attempt to reconstruct the notion of technique in the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
 I do not mean to suggest that the group amounts to a coherent school of thought.
 Rather, I am interested in observing the development of technique as a concept in parallel traditions at